Pages

 How are our Attachment Relationships being Exploited?

-This AI-assisted article looks at how attachment relationships can be exploited.
 As a mental health nurse I work extremely hard to construct and maintain therapeutic relationships in fragmented and disorganised communities.
 These relationships can legitimately be said to exploit important elements of people's need for attachment.
 This can be triggering even at the best of times.
 But in the wrong hands, this science can become extremely toxic, even terrorising, the very anti-thesis of the safeguarding environment that we are trying to create.

 In essence, by tapping into some of the most powerful systems we have for safety, trust, and emotional regulation, our attachment relationships effectively bypass our normal defence mechanisms.
 So when our attachment needs are activated, however unique we are, they lower scepticism and increase dependence, making us more vulnerable to exploitation.